bediger4000/tableaux-in-go/README.md

                 Mark the unused formula as used.

                 exit for-each loop over unclosed leaf nodes.
+The list of unclosed leaf nodes is invalid, as new leaves have been subjoined.

     } while an unused formula was found

-This algorithm terminates, since each formula gets used to subjoin inferences only once.
-Subjoined inferences that contradict previously subjoined inferences, "close" a branch of the tableaux so that no further inferences are added to that branch.
+This algorithm terminates when no unused formulas exist in the tableau, or no unclosed branches exist.

 ## Parsing and Lexing